geotools/geotools/docs/user/extension/brewer/colorbrewer.rst

 ColorBrewer
 ^^^^^^^^^^^

-The colorbrewer project defines a "good" set of palettes backed a description of how appropriate each set of colours is for different uses (grayscale printing, display with a projector, friendly to color a blind audience or all three!).
+The ColorBrewer project defines a "good" set of palettes backed a description of how appropriate each set of colors is for different uses (gray-scale printing, display with a projector, friendly to color blind audience or all three!).

 Website
 '''''''